-The field of nursing has some of the best job prospects of any career in the nation, but it may not be right for everyone.
+The field of nursing can be very rewarding, but it may not be right for everyone.
 Read on to learn whether a career in nursing is right for you and to find out about the education you need to find a job.

 Nursing is a dynamic field that offers career opportunities at many levels.
-A diploma that can be completed in under a year will let someone become a Certified Nursing Assistant, while some nurses earn multiple degrees in order to become highly specialized nurse practitioners.
-In addition to earning a diploma or degree, aspiring nurses need to satisfy state certification and licensure requirements.
+A diploma that can be completed in under a year will let someone become a Certified Nursing Assistant (CNA), while some nurses earn multiple degrees in order to become highly specialized nurse practitioners.
+In addition to earning a diploma or degree, individuals need to satisfy state certification and licensure requirements in order to work in the nursing field.
 For example, Registered Nurses (RNs) must pass the NCLEX-RN exam in order to earn their credential.

-Nursing is a diverse career field with opportunities at many different levels and across various specialties.
-Whether you'd like to begin as a Certified Nurse Assistant or earn a bachelor's degree and become a Registered Nurse, Education-Portal.com has all the information you need to make your career and education decisions.
+Whether you'd like to begin as a CNA or earn a bachelor's degree and become an RN, Education-Portal.com has all the information you need to make your career and education decisions.

 The degree levels in nursing are closely aligned to career level and salary.
-Introductory programs like diplomas and certificates are usually designed for Certified Nursing Assistants or Licensed Practical Nurses.
-The associate's degree is the basic level of preparation for a career as a Registered Nurse, but many RNs hold bachelor's or master's degrees.
+Introductory programs like diplomas and certificates are usually designed for CNAs or Licensed Practical Nurses (LPNs).
+The associate's degree is the basic level of preparation for a career as an RN, but many of these workers hold bachelor's or master's degrees.
 Nurses who specialize in a particular area of medicine (such as oncology or pediatrics) typically hold a master's degree or Ph.D.
+The following pages detail some of the most common education options in nursing.

 - Diploma in Nursing